simyoungjun/PlagiarismDetection/ReadMe.md

-# Plagiarism Detection with Proximity Measures and BERT
+# Plagiarism Detection with BERT

 This project detects plagiarism in academic abstracts using proximity-based metrics and a fine-tuned BERT model for enhanced accuracy.
 A dataset of 12,600 pairs, generated through text augmentation, enables robust evaluation of these methods.
 The analysis highlights the strengths and limitations of proximity metrics and BERT in plagiarism detection.